KyleKing/calcipy/notes.md

 # TODO

-1. Fix pdocs output for type
-2. Fix podcs 4-indented code block errors
-3. Fix deepsource issues
+1. Fix deepsource issues from PR
-4. Replace MockLogger
+1. Replace MockLogger

 ## Replace MockLogger with more Generic Intercept Logger